 The majority of the flat camping areas within the site can be found in the section bordered by the Silver Hayes dance area to the north and the disused railway track to the south.
 Personally I’ve never camped in this part of the site because these fields are among the most low-lying areas and are therefore the most likely to get muddy if it's wet.
 The north western half of this field used to be known simply as "Dance Field" and you can see why with the flags and marquees of Silver Hayes in the background.

 Nowadays the entire area is known as Oxlyers and it's also the closest camping area to The Other Stage, which you can make out to the right of this photo.
-In addition it’s a relatively short walk from here to The Pyramid Stage and Arcadia.
+In addition it’s a relatively short walk from here to The Pyramid Stage.
 The Park is also less than 10 minutes away.
 So, many people consider it to be a prime central location for easy access to most of the main entertainment areas.
 The quickest access to this area when arriving is via Gate A, from which it is then a relatively easy downhill walk through Silver Hayes.

 Here we have Paines Ground which is actually the field which I often used to park my car in before the site was extended to bring this field inside the fence for the first time in 2007.
 It is immediately accessible from Gate D so it’s the most convenient place to stop for those arriving by car and parking in the majority of the Western Car Parks.
 The bottom of this field used to be prone to flooding but the affected area is largely cordoned off for use as crew camping nowadays and the public area now only represents a relatively thin strip of the field running along the western fenceline.